 Another thing that you have to do is find people doing what you want to do.

 This means can acquainted with sound engineers.

-You can learn a lot from them and they can give you good quality information about sound engineering which can help you.
+You can learn a lot from them and they can give you good quality information about sound engineering as a career which can help you.